 All UW key personnel must complete their Significant Financial Interest (SFI) disclosure in the Financial Information Disclosure System (FIDS) before submission.

 Ready to submit (RTS) means the eGC1 has a complete proposal in final format, ready for submission to the sponsor.
-This includes all required sponsor forms, components, sections, and attachments, per sponsor program announcement and policy.
+This includes following all technical instructions and required sponsor forms, components, sections, and attachments, per sponsor program announcement and policy.

 RTS proposals must have: